 There are a lot of colorful cow sayings in the English language.
 They are fun to use, but rarely do we know exactly where they came from.
-Square Cow Movers is on a quest to dig up the origins of all the different cow terminology used today.
+At Square Cow Moovers we are on a quest to dig up the origins of all the different cow terminology used today.
 In this piece we’re taking a look at the term bull hockey.

 What Bull Hockey Means

 No, it’s not a sport for bovines on ice – though that would be very entertaining to watch.
 The term bull hockey is used when calling someone’s bluff or calling something nonsense.
 In other words, if you think a person is telling a tall tale you might respond by saying, “Bull hockey!
 I know your cow didn’t actually jump over the moon.”